pingcap/docs/scale-microservices-using-tiup.md

 ### Switch from microservices mode to regular mode

-For a cluster with PD microservices enabled (assume that it has a TSO node at IP address 10.0.1.8 and a Scheduling node at IP address 10.0.1.9), you can switch back to non-microservice mode as follows:
+For a cluster with PD microservices enabled (assume that it has a TSO node at IP address `10.0.1.8` and a Scheduling node at IP address `10.0.1.9`), you can switch it to non-microservice mode as follows:

 1. Modify the cluster configuration and switch the cluster to non-microservice mode: